 The ‘Introduction to Languages’ programme allows all pupils to have a ‘taster year’ of each of the three languages offered to introduce them to the basics of French in Year 3, Spanish in Year 4 and Latin in Year 5.

-Latin and either French or Spanish is offered to all pupils in Year 6 who do not access the Learning Development Centre.
+Latin and either French or Spanish is offered to all pupils in Year 6.

 Years 7 & 8

-A choice of two out of Latin, French and Spanish for upper band pupils, with French or Spanish offered to lower band.
+A choice of two out of Latin, French and Spanish for upper band pupils, with French or Spanish offered to lower band pupils.

 Learning Development Centre

-A part-time Spanish Conversation Course is offered to Years 6-8 pupils who attend the Learning Development Centre full-time; this course focuses on conversational skills and topics.
+A Spanish Conversation Course is offered to pupils in Years 7-8 who need to attend the Learning Development Centre for some of their language lessons; this course focuses on conversational skills and topics.

-Extra-curricular Mandarin, French, Spanish and Russian are available to all years by private arrangement.
+Extra-curricular Mandarin, French, German, Italian, Spanish and Russian are available to all years by private arrangement.

 We are keen for our pupils to become familiar with the culture of the language they are learning, both inside and outside the classroom.
-For example, there are educational trips to France, Italy and Spain, and pupils enjoy activities on the European Day of Languages, as well as theatre and film trips, a Spanish pen-pal scheme and other co-curricular activities.
+For example, there are educational trips to France, Italy and Spain, as well as theatre and film trips and other co-curricular activities.
+Pupils also enjoy taking part in international events such as the European Day of Languages and Chinese New Year with the support of other departments.

 An essential element in the education of the whole child